jarenadams21/3-27-api-dev-multi/README.md

 - Git Ignore: don't push private or large numbers of files!
 (Currently ignores /node_modules and .env for security!)

 ## Sample Route Types:
-* For a [POST] request, the payload typically includes the data you want to send to the server (the details of a new user you want to create for example)
+* For a [POST] request, the payload typically includes the data you want to send to the server (the details of a new user you want to create for example).
 * In a [GET] request, there is no body payload, and the data of interest is often requested in the query string or route parameters.